lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### powerState

 This event can have just one power state, for systems that have no subelements, or an additional field called "elementsPowerState" for systems that can have elements in different states.
-See examples bellow:
+See examples below:

 System with no subelements: